 Even though my crash took place in the winter of '97, the recent tragic helicopter crash in NYC where 5 passengers died brought it all home for me again.
 They were on an open door photo flight when they could not get out of there harnesses fast enough when the helo tipped over in the Hudson river and sank.
 So I believe my story is as relevant today as it was when it occurred 21 years ago.

 We got up before the sun rose on a very cold February morning.
 We knew from weather reports it was going to be a mostly overcast day.
 We also knew that we had to fly that morning to keep up with our shooting schedule.
 The previous day we had been filming mostly side mount at a nearby ski resort and beauty shots so I had all my cold weather gear to wear for the early nose mount shoot.
 Our mission was to fly down the Casselman River in southwestern PA to film the rapids in the Ohiopyle state park.
 The park was famous for kayaking and rafting but it was winter and cold and sunrise so we thought it could make for a great shot.
-Our pilot was Joe, ex-navy, and a guy we had flown with when we did the "Over Philadelphia" program.
+Our pilot was Joe, ex-navy, and a guy we had flown with when we did the "Over Philadelphia" program for WHYY-TV.
 He was amazing, and when we flew with him we were confident that we would get the "blow your mind" type shots we were famous for.

 We hovered above the park, checking for any wires that may have been strung for whatever reasons and it looked clear.
 Unfortunately that morning the color of the predawn sky was slate blue, as was the surface of the river.
 We flew back downstream and began our run.
 On the Tyler nose mount we had our half a million dollar Sony HDC-500 with a very expensive Canon wide angle lens.
 We started rolling the tape and dropped into the river valley and began filming.